thomashustache/platform/README.md

 ### torch version

 I used ```torh==1.12.1 + cuda 11.3``` for this environment.
-You need to install the right torch, torchaudio and torchvision versions compatible with your local cuda configuration.
+You need to install the right torch, torchaudio and torchvision versions that are compatible with your local cuda configuration.

 ## 2. Arborescence overview